klin2024/rocm-libraries/shared/rocroller/docs/DesignOverview.md

 ### Generating Instructions

 In general, it is best not to directly create an `Instruction` object.
 Instead, different classes are provided that will generate `Instruction` objects.
-The `Arithmetic` class can be used to create simple arithmetic instructions such as "add" and "multiply".
-It can also be used to generate comparison operations such as "equal" and "less than".
-It can also be used to generate bitwise operations such as "and" and "shift".
-The list of operations provided by the `Arithmetic` class can be found in `Arithmetic.hpp`.

-Different versions of the `Arithmetic` class exist for different data types and register types.
-They are all derived from the base class `Arithmetic`.
-For example, there is a class for performing arithmetic operations on 32-bit scalar integers called `Arithmetic_Scalar_Int32`.
-All of the different `Arithmetic` classes can be found within the folder `lib/include/rocRoller/Arithmetic`.
+The `generateOp<Expression>` function can be used to generate `Instruction` objects for different `Expression` operations.

 Instructions to load and store data to and from memory can be generated using the `MemoryInstructions` class.
 For a list of available load and store instructions, see `MemoryInstructions.hpp`.